Cloud & Deployment

 AI API Key Rotation with Vault

-Use Vault's KV v2 versioning to manage AI API key rotation without downtime:
+Use Vault's KV v2 versioning to manage AI API key rotation without downtime.
+Apps using Vault Agent pick up the new version on their next token renewal — zero downtime rotation.

 Key Takeaways